Tiagee0730/Prediction-of-Product-Sales/README.md

 - Linear Regression model

 ## Recommendations
 - I recommend that the stores build Tier 2 supermarkets because they perform best in this market.
 The linear regression model predicts well for store sales.
+The R2 score is still low so I will continue to do more tuning to try to decrease the difference between the testing and training scores.

 ## For further information, please contact at
 ashley.gee0730@gmail.com